 You see, Khronos grows via atomic dispersal, so he does not actually gain mass or strength with his increased volume.
 He possesses a +30 size factor, but does not gain additional damage as a result of his size - and may not be able to even perceive normal-sized foes (and vice versa).

 While at his full size, consider Khronos to be incorporeal at his growth intensity.
 Khronos' growth is not something that is 'always on', however.
-He can contract his mass in order to interact with the mundane world, assuming a size aspect which matches that of a normal human.
+He can contract his mass to interact with the mundane world, assuming a size aspect which matches that of a normal human.

 Immortality (s): as one of the progenitors of all the Olympic deities, Khronos is naturally an immortal being.
 He is ageless and timeless, and cannot be affected by abilities which manipulate either (the latter in particular, due to him being an elder time god).

-His powerful life force also gives Khronos invulnerability to disease and toxins, as mere mundane threats such as those shall never inconvenience him, much less lay him low.
+His powerful life force also gives Khronos invulnerability to disease and toxins, and mere mundane threats such as those shall never inconvenience him, much less lay him low.
 Khronos may possess additional immunities, but these have yet to be recorded by history.

 This is because, though he created the Olympian multiverse, most of Khronos' feats over time are shrouded in mystery.
 However, the thing to keep in mind about Khronos is that his existence is as far above the Olympians' as theirs is above mere mortal men.